How to Visualize CloudQuery Data with AWS QuickSight

-In this blog post, we will walk you through how to setup CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to AWS QuickSight for visualization, monitoring and reporting.
+In this guide, we will walk you through how to set up CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to AWS QuickSight (opens in a new tab) for visualization, monitoring and reporting.

-If it’s your first time using CloudQuery we suggest you first run it locally to get familiar with the tool, take a look at our Getting Started with AWS Guide.
+If it’s your first time using CloudQuery we suggest you first run it locally to get familiar with the tool, take a look at our quickstart guide and AWS source plugin.

 Click Create New Dataset and choose PostgresSQL (In this tutorial we will connect to publicly accessible RDS with authorized QuickSight IP Address) and fill-in the connection details: